Kavyashree1203/Infosys_FreightQuote_AI/Milestone1/README.md

 ## About This Milestone

 This milestone builds a complete user authentication module for **Infosys FreightQuote** — a smart logistics quotation and authentication portal.
-It covers user signup, login, password recovery (via security question or email OTP), a session-protected user dashboard, and a separate admin dashboard, all built as a single Streamlit app and served publicly through ngrok while running inside Google Colab.
+It covers user signup, login, password recovery (via security question or email OTP), and a session-protected user dashboard, all built as a single Streamlit app and served publicly through ngrok while running inside Google Colab.

 ## Features Built